petrfejfar/mde-oop-language-modelling/README.md

 To run the code generation:
 1. Run the "CodeGenRunner" plugin project as a new Eclipse Application
-2. In the file explorer, select the behaviour and structure metamodel instance files (and only those two files!).
+2. Press the "Generate Code" command on the Eclipse main menu bar.
-3. Press the "Generate Code" command on the Eclipse main menu bar.
+3. Choose the behaviour and structure model instance files as well as the output directory and target language.
-4. Code should show up in the Eclipse instance you ran the plugin from.
+4. Press Finish.
+Code should show up in the output directory.
+File name is the name of the class containing the main method.